cristianglezm/EvoGarden/README.md

     -   `src/lib/simulationEngine.ts`: **Simulation Orchestrator.** This class acts as a high-level orchestrator for the simulation.
 Its main loop (`calculateNextTick`) coordinates the different managers and systems.
 It is instantiated and run exclusively within the web worker.
     -   `src/lib/PopulationManager.ts`: **Ecosystem Balancing.** This class encapsulates all logic related to population control.
 It tracks population histories, manages cooldowns for spawning, and decides when to introduce new birds, eagles, or herbicide planes based on population trends.
     -   `src/lib/AsyncFlowerFactory.ts`: **Asynchronous Genetics.** Manages all communication with the `flower.worker.ts`.
 It handles the queue of requested flowers, provides `FlowerSeed` placeholders to the engine, and returns fully-formed `Flower` objects once they have been computed by the WASM module.
-    -   `src/lib/EcosystemManager.ts`: **Global Rules.** A module that contains functions for system-wide behaviors that don't belong to a single actor, such as nutrient healing and insect reproduction.
+    -   `src/lib/EcosystemManager.ts`: A module that contains functions for system-wide behaviors that don't belong to a single actor, such as nutrient healing and **insect reproduction**, which includes genetic crossover and mutation logic for offspring.
     -   `src/lib/behaviors/`: Contains individual behavior modules for each actor type (`birdBehavior`, `insectBehavior`, etc.).
 These modules are called by the `SimulationEngine` to process each actor's logic for a given tick, promoting a clean separation of concerns.
     -   `src/lib/renderingEngine.ts`: A dedicated class for managing the two-canvas rendering system, including change detection and drawing logic.
     -   `src/lib/Quadtree.ts`: A generic Quadtree data structure for efficient 2D spatial queries.